What is SEO?

-- One of the most important – it tells you how many people are reaching your site using search engines like Google or Bing and not through paid advertising or referrals from other sites.
+- One of the most important – it tells you how many people are reaching your site using search engines like Google or Bing, compared to traffic from other sources like paid advertising or referrals from other sites.

 - Any time a visitor takes a desired action on your site such as filling out a form or signing up for a newsletter.

 - The percentage of users who leave your site after viewing the landing page

 - The higher the bounce rate, the less time your visitors are staying on the page; consider choosing more specific keywords, refining content, and including more CTAs to reduce your bounce rate.

 - The average amount of time a user spends on your site